Sample complexity of data-driven tuning of model hyperparameters in neural networks with structured parameter-dependent dual function: Oscillations of piecewise continuous functions

-From Lemma \ref{lm:local-extrema-to-oscillation} and Theorem \ref{thm:oscillation-to-pdim}, we have the following result which allows us to bound the pseudo-dimension of a function class $\cH$ via bounding the number of discontinuity points and local extrema of any function in its dual function class $\cH^*$. \begin{corollary} Consider a real-valued function class $\cU = \{u_{\rho}: \cX \rightarrow \bbR \mid \rho \in \bbR\}$, of which each dual function $u^*_{\boldsymbol{x}}(\rho)$ is piecewise continuous, with at most $B_1$ discontinuities and $B_2$ local maxima.
-Then $\Pdim(\cU) = \cO(\log(B_1 + B_2))$. \end{corollary}
+From Lemma \ref{lm:local-extrema-to-oscillation} and Theorem \ref{thm:oscillation-to-pdim}, we have the following result which allows us to bound the pseudo-dimension of a function class $\cH$ by bounding the number of discontinuity points and local extrema of any function in its dual function class $\cH^*$. \begin{lemma} Consider a real-valued function class $\cU = \{u_{\alpha}: \cX \rightarrow \bbR \mid \alpha \in \bbR\}$, of which each dual function $u^*_{\boldsymbol{x}}(\alpha)$ is piecewise continuous, with at most $B_1$ discontinuities and $B_2$ local maxima.
+Then $\Pdim(\cU) = \cO(\log(B_1 + B_2))$. \end{lemma}

-We now consider a special case, where the function is piecewise constant with finitely many discontinuity points.
-In this case, the function has infinitely many local extrema, hence we cannot directly apply \autoref{lm:local-extrema-to-oscillation}.
-However, due to the simplicity of the function structure, bounding the number of oscillations via the number of discontinuities is relatively straightforward.
+{Notice that Lemma \ref{lm:local-extrema-to-oscillation} does not apply in the case where the function $h$ may have constant pieces, as they correspond to infinitely many local maxima.
+To handle this more generally, we introduce the following definition. \begin{definition}[$B$-monotonicity] A function $h: \bbR \rightarrow \bbR$ is said to be $B$-monotonic if its domain can be partitioned into at most $B$ intervals such that on each interval: either (a) $h$ is strictly monotonic and continuous, or (b) $h$ is a constant function. \end{definition}

+While a bounded number of discontinuity points and local maxima implies $B$-monotonicity, the converse may not be true.
+We now show how to bound the number of oscillations of $B$-monotonic functions.